Splitting of the Breast

-is the sixteenth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
+is the sixteenth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by animation studio Gainax.
 The episode was written by Hideaki Anno and Hiroshi Yamaguchi, and directed by Kazuya Tsurumaki.
-The series' protagonist is Shinji Ikari, a teenage boy whose father Gendo recruits him to the special military organization Nerv to pilot a gigantic, bio-mechanical mecha named Evangelion into combat with beings called Angels.
-In the episode, Shinji is absorbed into an Angel called Leliel in a space of imaginary numbers called Dirac sea.
+The series' protagonist is Shinji Ikari, a teenage boy whose father Gendo recruits him to the special military organization Nerv to pilot a gigantic biomechanical mecha named Evangelion into combat against beings called Angels.
+In the episode, Shinji is absorbed into an Angel called Leliel in a space of imaginary numbers called the Dirac sea.
 Shinji has a vision in which he sees another version of himself as a child and discusses his lifestyle.

 To write "Splitting of the Breast", the staff writers merged the ideas originally planned for a trilogy of episodes with the same theme.
-The episode contains several references to other Japanese television shows such as Ultraman and Gundam, and to psychoanalysis.
-The title refers to Melanie Klein's psychological concept of splitting while the episode's Japanese title is a reference to Søren Kierkegaard's work The Sickness unto Death.
+The episode contains several references to other Japanese television shows, such as Ultraman and Gundam, and to psychoanalysis.
+The title refers to Melanie Klein's psychological concept of splitting, while the episode's Japanese title is a reference to Søren Kierkegaard's work The Sickness unto Death.

 "Splitting of the Breast" was first broadcast on TV Tokyo on January 17, 1996, and drew a 9.4% share of the national television audience.
-Animage readers voted the episode among the best anime installments of 1996 and Gainax has released merchandise based on it.
-Critics positively received "Splitting of the Breast" for its symbolism, Leliel's attack, the animation, and its moments of introspection.
+Animage readers voted the episode among the best anime installments of 1996, and Gainax has released merchandise based on it.
+Critics positively received "Splitting of the Breast" for its symbolism, Leliel's attack, its animation, and its moments of introspection.

 Plot

 Shinji Ikari and Asuka Soryu Langley, two fellow pilots of the Evangelion mecha units, continue their domestic lives at the home of Misato Katsuragi, their superior at the paramilitary agency Nerv.
 Asuka accuses Shinji of being too self-nihilistic.
-Meanwhile, Shinji beats Asuka in a test with the Evas and Misato praises him.
+Meanwhile, Shinji beats Asuka in a test with the Evas, and Misato praises him.
 Leliel, the twelfth in a series of enemies called Angels, appears as a floating sphere in the skies of Tokyo-3 city.
-Asuka's pride is wounded by Shinji's achievement and provokes him, Shinji decides to attack the enemy alone but is absorbed with his Evangelion Unit-01 into its shadow.
+Asuka's pride is wounded by Shinji's achievement and provokes him; Shinji decides to attack the enemy alone, but is absorbed with his Evangelion Unit-01 into its shadow.

-Ritsuko Akagi, head of Nerv's scientific department, determines Leliel exists on a higher dimension of existence, which can only be explained using abstract mathematical concepts.
-The Angel's shadow on the ground is its actual body and the sphere in the sky is its true shadow.
+Ritsuko Akagi, head of Nerv's scientific department, determines that Leliel exists on a higher dimension of existence, which can only be explained using abstract mathematical concepts.
+The Angel's shadow on the ground is its actual body, while the sphere in the sky is its true shadow.
 Nerv prepares a recovery strategy for Eva-01.
 Shinji, who is suspended between life and death in a space called the Dirac sea, has a vision in which he argues with a younger version of himself on a train.
 During a stream of consciousness, he feels the presence of his mother, who died years earlier in a mysterious accident.
 Before the recovery operation begins, Eva-01 violently emerges under its own power from Leliel, much to the horror of the onlookers.
 Shinji is recovered alive and physically well in the aftermath but is somewhat unsettled by his experiences.